 § § 663.437 Does FTCA apply to a self-governance compact and funding agreement if FTCA is not referenced in the compact or funding agreement?

 Yes, FTCA applies even though clauses regarding FTCA are optional in a compact or funding agreement.

+ § ###.1911 Is it necessary for a self-governance compact or funding agreement to include any clauses about FTCA coverage?

+No, clauses about FTCA coverage are optional.

+§ 137.72 Are Tribes and their employees carrying out statutorily mandated discretionary and competitive grant programs added to a funding agreement covered by the Federal Tort Claims Act (FTCA)?

+Yes, Tribes and their employees carrying out statutorily mandated discretionary and competitive grant programs added to a funding agreement are covered by the FTCA.
+Regulations governing coverage under the FTCA are published at 25 CFR Part 900, Subpart M, 42 C.F.R. § 137.220 and this Part [ ].

 § § 663.438 To what extent shall the Tribe cooperate with the Federal government in connection with tort claims arising out of the Tribe's performance?